 We hope to create a space that is low impact, consensually run, engaged with its local community, and actively working towards social change.
 In an urban location that has connection to a modest growing and green space, we want to demonstrate a different way of living: taking control of our infrastructure, connecting to the community and ecosystem, whilst being practical, empathic, active and egalitarian.

 Kindling Co-op bought a house in Rose Hill in 2016.
 Since then we have created a warm home together, including some substantial building work and making a beautiful kitchen and bike shelter.
 We are very grateful to our investors, Dragonfly Housing Coop and Ecology Building Society for our mortgage that allowed us to realise this dream.
 During Lockdown in 2020, we spent the spring turning our concrete yard into a lovely back garden with raised beds for vegetable growing, a lawn and various seating areas.

 In September 2021 we will be renewing our loan stock offer.
 If you would like to invest in Kindling Coop, please get in touch at firstname.lastname@example.org.

 Members and skills

-There are currently nine full members of Kindling.
-The individual members bring skills in accounting, experience of running Workers Co-operatives, project management, design, architecture, property maintenance, low impact living, working in groups and collective decision making.
+Kindling is managed by its members.
+The individual members bring skills in accounting, experience of running Workers Co-operatives, project management, research, food growing, pasta-making, event management, design, architecture, property maintenance, low impact living, working in groups and collective decision making.
 These skills are spread across the group and will help ensure a well-run home and a healthy, happy and sustainable living environment for everyone.